Code of Conduct for Adults Working with Children and Young people

 - engage in behaviour that is in any way abusive including having any form of sexual contact with a child or young person.

-- let children and young people have your personal contact details (mobile number, email or postal address) or have contact with them via a personal social media account
+- let children and young people have your personal contact details (mobile number, email or postal address) or have contact with them via a personal social media account other than where contact is specifically requested by a student who is 16 years of age or over via LinkedIn for business purposes only

 - act in a way that can be perceived as threatening or intrusive